 The reason it doesn’t generalize is that the negatives and positives of pixel distances to each of the lines cancel out.
 Consider a pixel on the edge of the triangle: you are going to have a near zero value for the edge it’s on, and two larger magnitude negative values from the other edges it is in the negative half spaces of.
 Adding those all together is going to be a negative value.

 To help sort this out we can use an activation function called “relu”, which returns 0 if the value it’s given is less than zero, otherwise it returns the value.
 This means that all our negative values become 0 and don’t affect the distance summation.
 If we switch all the neurons to using relu activation, we get this:

 If you squint a bit, you can see a triangle in the white.
-If you open the experiment and turn on “discrete output” to force 0 to orange you get a nice image that shows you that the triangle is in fact still there.
+If you open the experiment and turn on “discrete output” to force 0 to blue you get a nice image that shows you that the triangle is in fact still there.

 Our result with relu is better than identity, but there are two problems with our resulting distance field.

 Firstly it isn’t a signed distance field – there is no blue as you might notice.
 It only gives positive distances, for pixels that are outside the shape.
 This isn’t actually that big of an issue from a rendering perspective, as unsigned distance fields are still useful.
 It also doesn’t seem that big of an issue from a machine learning perspective, as it still gives some information about how deeply something is classified, even though it is only from one direction.

 I think with some clever operations, you could probably create the internal negative signed distance using different operations, and then could compose it with the external positive distance in the output neuron by adding them together.

 The second problem is a bigger deal though: The distance field is no longer accurate!

 By summing the distance values, the distance is incorrect for points where the closest feature of the triangle is a vertex, because multiple lines are contributing their distance to the final value.